Frequently asked questions about the theatre department and audition process

 No, both auditions carry the same weight.

 Candidates at both on and off campus auditions will be provided with an accompanist.
 Students should bring their own sheet music that is appropriately marked for the accompanist.

 No, letters of recommendation are not required for acceptance into the Conservatory of Performing Arts programs.
 If you would like to submit a letter of recommendation, please bring it with you on the day of your audition.

+Candidates will be notified both by email and letter of the admission decision.
+Full financial aid awards will be sent upon academic and artistic admittance.
 We are not permitted to disclose audition results over the phone or by email.